Calls for Proposals

 • The annual calendar for the proposal evaluation is as seen below.

-• Proposals can be submitted to the PSI User Office.
+• Proposals can be submitted via the DUO system of the PSI User Office.

 Schedule for Calls